 Step 2: Choose a Bank and Bank Account Type

 If you want to open a business bank account with EIN only, your best bet is to stick to fintech and online business bank accounts instead of traditional land-based banks.
 These offer relatively affordable services, making them ideal for businesses that mainly handle all transactions online.
 Also, they have fewer restrictions and bureaucracies, making the account opening process easier and faster.
+If you are a new business there are also banks that are fit for startups.

 There are different types of business bank accounts designed to match specific needs.
 The most common include checking accounts, savings accounts, and credit unions for business banking accounts.
 Also, you can get a credible fee-free business bank account where you don’t have to worry about monthly fees or minimum balance requirements.